 Remember, whenever you are asked to take a drug test, you aren’t alone or the only person who may be feeling nervous about it.
 The last thing you want is CBD oil adding to drug-test anxiety.
 It’s supposed to do the opposite.

 Try to Relax; We’ve All Been There

-> If your CBD oil does not contain THC, it will not cause you to test positive for marijuana in a urine drug screening.
+If your CBD oil does not contain THC, it will not cause you to test positive for marijuana in a urine drug screening.
 I’ve often found that education reduces anxiety.
-Hopefully, having more information about CBD oil and drug tests, like how drug screenings work, and exactly what they are looking for will help calm your nerves if you find yourself going in for screening.
+Hopefully, having more information about CBD oil and drug tests, like how drug screenings work and what they are looking for, will help calm your nerves if you find yourself going in for screening.

-> Drug testing is very common.
+Drug testing is very common.
 We’ve all been there at one time or another.
-CBD oil is meant to bring you the best beneficial properties of hemp without the risks involved.
+When asking yourself, does CBD show up on a drug test, remember CBD oil is meant to bring you the best beneficial properties of hemp without the risks involved.
 By understanding that THC-free* CBD oil will not show up in a drug test, you can enjoy the benefits CBD offers without adding to your stress.

-> Disclaimer: The cbdMD page contains general information about health, diet, lifestyle, and nutrition.
+Disclaimer: The cbdMD page contains general information about health, diet, lifestyle, and nutrition.
 Any information provided should not be considered or treated as medical advice and always consult a medical professional before making any lifestyle changes.
 Products and information mentioned on the cbdMD blog are not intended to be used as a substitute for medical diagnosis, advice, or treatment.
 Any links to third-party websites are provided as a convenience only and cbdMD is not responsible for their content.